Located at 22361 Wyworry Lane, Tehachapi, CA 93561

 THERAPEUTIC HORSEBACK RIDING

-The main program offered is therapeutic horseback riding.
-We offer mounted and unmounted instruction to children and adults with physical or mental challenges.
-The mounted instruction includes the participant leaning how to properly mount the horse, control the horse, and develop a basic balanced position while riding.
-During the riding lesson the riders will develop riding skills while increasing muscle tone and increasing a sense of mastery.
-The unmounted instruction includes learning to halter, lead, groom and tack up the horse.
-During the unmounted instruction the participant develops skills that improve communication, socialization and balance.
+Rising Star Riders, RSR, provides therapeutic horseback riding, unmounted instruction and mental health services.
+We offer services to children and adults with physical and/or emotional challenges.
+During mounted instruction the participant learns how to properly mount the horse, control the horse, and develops a basic balanced position while riding.
+During the lesson the participants will develop riding skills while increasing muscle tone and increasing a sense of mastery.
+During unmounted instruction participants will learn how to halter, lead, groom and tack up the horse.
+The participant will learn new communication skills, will improve socialization and increase balance and stamina.
 While participating they will gain a sense of control and confidence.

 Program Short-Term Success

 Increases in physical strength, flexibility and balance may improve after the client participates for 8 or more one hour sessions.
 Empirical research is limited, but indications in studies do show effectiveness in the program within 6 – 12 sessions of mounted instruction.

 Children and adults will learn about themselves and others by participating in activities with the horses.
 Participants may increase physical strength and flexibility, reduce intensity of distress, improve GAF scores, increase psychological well-being, and improve positive behaviors while reducing negative behaviors.
 There may also be an increase in the ability to communicate, and positive changes in social acceptance and conduct.

 Program success in documented with an initial intake packet which includes questions pertaining to the participants current limitations and expectations of the program.
 Progress notes are kept to measure success and each lesson has a measurable objective.
 Goals are set for each student and reviewed bi-annually.